HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 heartexlabs/heartex:latest
 ```

-> Note: If you expose 80 port, you need to start docker with `sudo`.
+> Note: If you expose port 80, you must start Docker with `sudo`.

 ### Start using Docker Compose

 To run Label Studio Enterprise in development mode, start Label Studio using Docker Compose and local PostgreSQL and Redis servers to store data and configurations.

+> Follow these instructions only if you plan to use Label Studio Enterprise in development mode.
+Otherwise, see [Start Using Docker](#Start-using-Docker) on this page.

 #### Prerequisites
 Make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your system.